mkounkel/SEDFit/README.md

 Calculates Chi squared of the fit.

 Optional parameters<br>
-- idx: list of indices of fluxes that should be used in the chisq calculation (similar format to use_mag in fullfit)
+- idx: list of indices of fluxes that should be used in the chisq calculation
 - gaia: whether to use Gaia XP spectrum in chisq calculation, boolean.

 ```